TheonlyIcebear/PyStacks/README.md

 YOLO-v5 Object Detection training loss:<br>
 <img width="1599" height="667" alt="image" src="https://github.com/user-attachments/assets/2858dd63-9c60-4295-a189-b2be1face738" />

+## Development 🔨
+- While attempting to train this model I noticed many issues such as noisy datasets, overfitting etc and unexpected convergence.
+- To overcome these challenges I had to implement techniques such as data augmentation and smaller model sizes.
+- The hardest challenge I faced was with my yolov5 model.
+My object-loss was increasing instead of decreasing.
+This was due to the fact that objectness is trying to predict the quality of the boxes.
+In early training it quickly learned to predict low scores since the model was poor.
+But as the model improved the momentum from the early training was overpowering the new signal and caused the model to continuing predicint low scores despite the model improving.
+  - To combat this I had to reduce my Adam hyperparameters to 0.95 to reduce the memory to only around 20 batches.

 ## ✨ Features
 - **Fully Modular Layer System:**
   Build models by composing layers exactly like Keras or PyTorch, but every forward pass, backward pass, and weight update is written manually — no autograd shortcuts